ailurus1991/matrix-generation/README.md

 ## Menu:
 #### Auto:
-Generate the sparse matrix with specified dimension automatically.
+Generate the sparse matrix with specified dimension and sparsity automatically.

 #### Set & Get:
 Set and get value at specific position.